-I n previous sections we have talked about the need to maintain a vegetation cover to facilitate an adequate habitat in which insects that are useful to the farmer can take refuge, we must also avoid altering and polluting the environment to maintain a diversified agroecosystem.
+I n previous sections we have talked about the need to maintain a vegetation cover to facilitate an adequate habitat, in which useful insects for the farmer can take refuge, we also must avoid altering and polluting the environment to maintain a diversified agroecosystem.

 The planting of perimeter hedges or unproductive (uncultivated) areas facilitate the development of biodiversity.
-There are certain insect-related plants that regulate pest insects: for example, the false yellowhead (Dittrichia viscosa)
+There are certain insect-related plants that regulate pest insects: for example, the false yellowhead (Dittrichia viscosa).